Hegl1/ParProg2021/Assignment_02/week02.md

 ![memory_visualization](task2/images/memory_visualization.png)

-Then the procedure for the first variant would look like this, assuming the cache offers space for 3 elements:
+Then the procedure for the first variant would look like this, assuming the cache line offers space for 3 elements:

 1. accessing element $11$, initial cache miss, write in cache
    ![cache_111213](task2/images/cache_111213.png)